 Hot Wheels (Small) [Battle Damaged] = $7

-Micro Machine = $31
+Micro Machine = $ UNKNOWN

-And as usual, I hope you found this article useful and informative.
-Please feel free to leave any comments, questions or suggestions below.
+As always, I hope you found this article useful and informative.
+If you have any questions, comments or suggestions, please feel free to comment below.

-So for now, "Live Long And Prosper!"
+So for now, "Live long and prosper!!!"